From the Office of the Provost to Georgetown University Students

 Beginning Wednesday, September 28, 2022, wearing a mask will be optional in indoor instructional settings on the Main and Medical Center campuses, such as classrooms and teaching laboratories, in addition to other locations where they are already optional.

-After an anticipated spike in the first few weeks of the academic year as students returned to campus, the number of COVID-19 positive cases (new window) on Georgetown’s campuses is showing a consistent decline.
+After an anticipated spike in the first few weeks of the academic year as students returned to campus, the number of COVID-19 positive cases on Georgetown’s campuses is showing a consistent decline.
 Positive cases are also decreasing locally and nationally.
 These improving conditions have informed the University’s decision to resume our mask-optional policy for indoor instructional settings.

 As a reminder, masks are optional in all University-owned or operated buildings, including academic buildings, libraries, offices, dining facilities, residential buildings and fitness centers, with the limited exceptions noted below: